 Where to start looking for your photographer.

 Earlier I mentioned browsing searching social media, or Pinterest to find photography styles that you’re drawn to.
 But how do you go about finding a photographer that’s more local to you, or local to the area that you’ll be getting married in?
 Here you have a few options.
 You can always google search “wedding photographer [your city, your state]” and see what comes up.
-You can also ask friends and family who they recommend based on their experience with them.
+Also ask friends and family who they recommend based on their experience with them.

-You can also ask your venue if they have a recommended vendors list.
+Make sure to ask your venue if they have a recommended vendors list.
 Take venue recommended vendor lists with a grain of salt.
 Sometimes large scale, or popular venues monetize their listings of wedding vendors-meaning they have to pay to be presented on the list-therefore it’s not a true endorsement of the photographer’s work, work ethic, or inclusivity.

 Wedding vendor hubs such as The Knot, Wedding Wire, or Wandering Weddings can also be a good place to start looking.
 Vendor hubs like these may sometimes have features that help you find photographers within a certain location, budget, or inclusivity and diversity policies.
 PRO TIP: When you find a photographer on a hub, check out their main website.
 It will have the most up to date information regarding who they are, where they’re located, investment information, and contact information.
 Also, places like The Knot and Wedding Wire tend to have predatory practices for wedding professionals to be listed on their directories.